Domain Adapting Deep Reinforcement Learning for Real-world Speech Emotion Recognition: Methodology

-Pre-training the DQN model prior to utilising an RL agent has proven to increase the performance of the model \cite{Rajapakshe2020DeepRecognition, Rajapakshe2022ARecognition}.
-Here, RL is used to optimise the pre-trained model to the target domain.
-The RL agent with a pre-trained DQN model interacts with the environment and tries to optimise the DQN to adapt to the target domain.
+Before using an RL agent, pre-training the DQN model has been shown to enhance its performance \cite{Rajapakshe2020DeepRecognition, Rajapakshe2022ARecognition}.
+This study uses RL to optimise the pre-trained model for the target domain.
+The RL agent with a pre-trained DQN model interacts with the environment and attempts to adapt the DQN to the target domain.